Tap to Call: 205.328.9200

 If you handled asbestos products in the workplace or in the military and have laryngeal cancer, it is essential to know that there are multiple names for this disease, depending on the type of malignant cells that are present within the tumors.
 The following is a complete list of laryngeal cancer diagnoses that you can receive if you were exposed to asbestos.
 Being aware of these names is very important, as you will have a better idea of whether you qualify for filing a claim.

-If your healthcare provider gave you one of these diagnoses and told you that you have laryngeal cancer, we encourage you to reach out to us, as we specialize in asbestos exposure cases and will help you recover the compensation you deserve within the shortest time possible.
-Because we are aware that people with cancer, especially if it is in advanced stages, are in many cases in urgent need of money to afford better treatment, we will expedite your asbestos claim so that it will result in money sooner.
+If your healthcare provider gave you one of these diagnoses and told you that you have throat cancer, we encourage you to reach out to us, as we specialize in asbestos exposure cases and will help you recover the compensation you deserve within the shortest time possible.
+Because we are aware that people with cancer, especially if it is in advanced stages, are in many cases in urgent need of money to afford better treatment, we will expedite your asbestos claim so that it will result in cash sooner.

 Throat/laryngeal/pharyngeal cancer misdiagnosis and asbestos exposure work history

+Asbestos-related diseases in the early stages often mimic other common respiratory disorders.
 Misdiagnosis occurs when throat cancer is wrongly diagnosed as a common cold or sore throat.
-Differentiating throat cancer from other diseases can be quite challenging and for this reason, we recommend seeking a second opinion from a pulmonologist who specializes in asbestos-related diseases.
+Differentiating throat cancer from other diseases can be quite challenging, and for this reason, we recommend seeking a second opinion from a pulmonologist who specializes in asbestos-related diseases.
+Getting diagnosed correctly at an early stage is important as it leads to the most effective treatment options and increases your chances of survival.

 About 84% of patients who have been diagnosed in stage 1 have been able to survive for more than 5 years.
 An accurate diagnosis of your condition, on the other hand, helps you recover the right amount of financial compensation from the asbestos trust funds.
 If you have been exposed to asbestos at your workplace, make sure you receive annual health screenings to rule out signs of asbestos-related diseases.